 To: West to Colorado and California in the 1900s

 Sunny San Diego, California, was a popular destination for the citizens of Utica, Nebraska, where a number of of Uticans and ex-Uticans has almost their own colony, especially in the winter months.
 The December 7, 1895 edition of the Utica Sun said that W.F.
-Himes sold four tickets to California Thursday… Mr. and Mrs. Geo Liggett, son and grandson Geo. and Ralph Hurlburt and A.L.
+Himes sold four tickets to California Thursday… Mr. and Mrs. Geo Liggett, son and grandson Geo. and (grandson) Ralph Hurlburt and A.L.
 Snyder left for San Diego, California to spend the winter.
-Mr. and Mrs. Geo Liggett’s first son, James Bela (J.B.) went there to marry Jennie Olivia Warriner, at the home of her parents in San Diego, California on July 29, 1897.
+Mr. and Mrs. George Liggett’s first son, James Bela (J.B.) went to San Diego two years later to marry Jennie Olivia Warriner, at the home of her parents on July 29, 1897.

 Jennie was born November 15, 1874, in Red Oak, Iowa, to Lucy A. Ware and Harlan Bush Warriner (pictured below on the right with his brother, Austin Henry, and sister, Anna).

 Both of English origin, Harlan was a descendant of William Warriner, pioneer settler of Springfield, Mass. in 1638.
 Harlan’s parents, pictured below, were Henry and Olivia Ware Warriner.